CharlesXavier1313/ai-engineer/readme.md

 Note: AI Engineer will only have access to the files in the root folders of the script or any folder path you provide it.

-## 👥 Contributing
+## 👥 Credits

-Contributions are welcome!
-Please feel free to submit a Pull Request.
+original: Doriandarko/claude-engineer

 ## 📄 License